jjkrueg/STATA-peanuts/README.md

 ### Syntax

 ```
-wmc [varlist] [if] [in] [, ABbreviate(integer 12) wv(string)]
+wmc [varlist] [if] [in] [, ABbreviate(integer 12) wv(string) GRaph]
 ```

 We start by writing wmc which stands for weighted missingness count.
 We can specify the typical `if` and `in` clauses as well as the conventional abbrevation command known from the mdesc command.
 The innovation of this command allows for the weighting variable `wv`.
-Before doing any calculations the command checks that there is only one weighting variable, the weighting variable is never missing and that the weighting variable is in numeric format.
+Before doing any calculations the command checks that there is less than four weighting variables, the weighting variables are never missing and that the weighting variables are in numeric format.

 ### Use